-- Any non-refundable fees according to the student's fee schedule, and; - Penalty of the first 2 terms' tuition will be retained for students cancelling due to reasons other than the study visa denial.
+- Any non-refundable fees according to the student's fee schedule, and; - Penalty of the first term's tuition will be retained for students cancelling due to reasons other than the study visa denial.

-The tuition deposit for the first 2 terms of the program is not refundable for International students unless their study permit is denied or they submit a visa rejection letter to UCW.
+The tuition deposit for the first term of the program is not refundable for International students unless their study permit is denied or they submit a visa rejection letter to UCW.
 This includes students for whom the LOA specified conditions.